 By Anna Sekula Posted April 29, 2011, 2:35 PM EDT

-After last year's interactive feast, the Brooklyn Museum turned the tables on the Brooklyn Ball again by bringing in local artists to design an engaging environment through site-specific installations and tabletop centerpieces.
+NEW YORK After last year's interactive feast, the Brooklyn Museum turned the tables on the Brooklyn Ball again by bringing in local artists to design an engaging environment through site-specific installations and tabletop centerpieces.
 The art institution's annual gala, which furnished the museum's Great Hall and Beaux-Arts Court with fabric canopies, large-scale video projections, x-ray prints, and other curious objects, gathered more than 600 guests, including honorary co-chairs Sarah Jessica Parker and Liv Tyler, designer Cynthia Rowley, and retiring Brooklyn Museum chair Norman M. Feinberg.

 For the cocktail reception in the Great Hall, Situ Studio looked to alter the shape and perception of scale by creating an architectural installation shaped around existing columns.
 Fabric canopies lit from within and fashioned around enormous metal rings formed mushroom-like structures that towered overhead and made the space feel more intimate.
 The piece, which was titled “reOrder: An Architectural Environment,” also included curved wooden structures that sat at the base and middle of the columns, providing seating and cocktail tables for guests.